20 FAQs people ask about financing a business.

 - Who has responsibility for keeping the equipment secure?

 - What happens if it does not work properly?

 - What happens at the end of the agreement?
 Does the equipment belong to you?
 If not, can you extend the agreement, and if so, is this at a reduced rate?
 Alternatively, do you have to give notice to end the deal?

 - What is the tax position?
 (If you are buying the equipment, you should be able to claim capital allowances; if you are leasing it, you should be able to set the lease payments against your taxable profits.)

 - What is the position on VAT?

 - Do you have to show your financial liability on your balance sheet?

 - What happens if you cannot keep up the payments?

-8. The bank wants me to give a personal guarantee on my business borrowing.
-What does this mean?
+8. What is a personal guarantee on my business borrowing?

 The bank is effectively asking you to provide security for your business borrowings by committing yourself to repay them - if necessary from the sale of your personal assets, whatever they may be (your house, car, investments, or valuables such as jewellery, pictures, antiques and so on).